The Grand Tour (musical)

 The Grand Tour is a musical with a book by Michael Stewart and Mark Bramble and music and lyrics by Jerry Herman.

 Based on S. N. Behrman's adaptation of the 1944 play Jakobowsky und der Oberst (Jacobowsky and the Colonel) by Franz Werfel, the story concerns an unlikely pair.
 S.L.
 Jacobowsky, a Polish-Jewish intellectual, has purchased a car he cannot drive.
-Stjerbinsky, an aristocratic, anti-Semitic colonel, knows how to drive but has no car.
+Stjerbinsky, an aristocratic, antisemitic colonel, knows how to drive but has no car.
 When the two men meet at a Paris hotel, they agree to join forces in order to escape the approaching Nazis.
 Together with the Colonel's girlfriend, Marianne, they experience many adventures while on the road, but trouble ensues when Jacobowsky falls in love with the young girl.

 Productions

 The Grand Tour premiered in San Francisco for a tryout engagement in November–December, 1978.
 The San Francisco reviews "were of the 'good potential but needs work' " type.
 Joel Grey noted "There were big changes out there in terms of the shape of the show...
 In terms of material, there weren't that many.
 One of my songs was cut, and Jerry Herman wrote a new one for me and for Florence Lacey..."
 Also, Tommy Tune went to California to work on the show.

 The musical premiered on Broadway at the Palace Theatre on January 11, 1979 and closed on March 4, 1979 after 61 performances and seventeen previews.
 Directed by Gerald Freedman and choreographed by Donald Saddler, the cast included Joel Grey, Ron Holgate, and Florence Lacey.

 An original cast recording was released by Columbia Records.